maresmar/yEd-UML-Palette/README.md

 # yEd-UML-Palette
-yEd's palette extension for UML elemnts
+yEd's palette extension for UML diagram elements

 # How to install